 A sustainable solution.

-The implantation of both Lean and Physical Asset Management results a quick rise of productivity, without the need of large investment, without reduce labor force, and controlling the risk associated.
+The implantation of both Lean and Physical Asset Management results in a quick rise of productivity, without the need for a large investment, without reducing the labor force, and controlling the risk associated.

-It provides a sustainable solution because it is focused in reducing costs; consequently it increases competitiveness, at the same time increases production, and allows to rise the market share and business profitability, releasing resources that may dedicate themselves to research, development and innovation.
+It provides a sustainable solution because it is focused on reducing costs; consequently, it increases competitiveness, at the same time increases production, and allows to rise of the market share and business profitability, releasing resources that may dedicate themselves to research, development, and innovation.